SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
 This script prints the type of file named iamafile
 Thi script creates a symbolic link
+This script copies html files from the current working directory to the parent directory